It happened again. And one of the loudest thoughts in your head right now is saying, “People don’t like me.” You wonder if they ever did.

 How to Tell If People Don’t Like You

 In either case, check out these tell-tale signs that someone doesn’t like you:

-Have you notice any of these signs when you’re around people?
+Have you noticed any of these signs when you’re around people?
 Are they happening more often than you’d like?